rahul-singh0/prada-financial-analysis/README.md

 <h3>Data Analysis and Visualisation in Python</h3>

 After extracting the data, we used Python’s matplotlib library to generate a variety of charts that visualised the insights.
 The charts included line graphs, stacked bar charts, and area charts to analyse trends in various key metrics.
 We leveraged pandas for data manipulation and matplotlib for visualisation, enabling a clear representation of the financial trends and insights.

-The full Python EDA script and charts can be found here.

 An example Python code used to generate regional revenue performance as a stacked area chart:
 ```python